garciaalvaro/melonpan-block-container/README.txt

 == Changelog ==

+= 1.2.0 =
+* Added ButtonBlockAppender in block InnerBlocks, for future WordPress version.
+* Fixed dependencies.
+Use wp-block-editor instead of wp-editor if its available.
+* Cleaned TypeScript types, code and tests.

 = 1.1.1 =
 * Fix bug for blocks created using the hook which had default colors assigned.
 In the colorpicker clicking clear to assign no color, saved undefined which was interpreted by the save function (after page reload) as the default value, thus throwing an incompatibility error.